What is human papillomavirus?

 - Itchy pelvic areas

-- Post intercourse bleeding
+- Post-intercourse bleeding

-Because HPV often has no visible signs of infection, it is very important for you to get regular Pap tests check for the development of abnormal cells.
+Because HPV often has no visible signs of infection, it is very important for you to get regular Pap tests to check for the development of abnormal cells.
 If needed, a colposcopy may be used to allow your physician to closely examine your vagina and cervix.
 During this test, a sample of tissue may be taken for a cervical biopsy.
 Your physician can then conduct a DNA test to determine the type of HPV virus you have and whether or not it causes cancer.